lino-framework/welfare/docs/specs/ledger.rst

 .. technical:

-    The `VoucherStates` choicelist is used by two fields: one database field and one parameter field.
+    The `VoucherStates` choicelist is used by two fields: one database field and 19 parameter fields.

     >>> len(ledger.VoucherStates._fields)
-    2
+    20
     >>> for f in ledger.VoucherStates._fields:
     ...     model = getattr(f, 'model', None)
     ...     if model: